UltraBattery: History

-UltraBattery was invented in Australia by CSIRO.
+The original idea of UltraBattery came from CSIRO.

 The development of UltraBattery was funded by the Australian government.
 Japanese company Furukawa Battery Co., Ltd also contributed to the development of UltraBattery technology, and the Japanese government funded part of its development through the New Energy and Industrial Technology Development Organization (NEDO).

 In 2007, East Penn Manufacturing obtained a global head license to manufacture and commercialize UltraBattery technology for motive and automotive applications (in various territories) and for stationary energy storage applications (globally, outside Japan and Thailand, where Furukawa Battery is the head license holder).

 The United States Department of Energy has also funded UltraBattery for research into grid-scale stationary energy storage applications.
 In 2007, CSIRO formed a subsidiary company, Ecoult, to address this market.
 Ecoult also received support from the Australian Government to further the development of Ultrabattery.
 In May 2010, US battery manufacturer East Penn Manufacturing acquired Ecoult from CSIRO.

 In March 2013, the Australian Government announced further funding through the Australian Renewable Energy Agency's Emerging Renewables Program to further develop UltraBattery technology as cost-effective energy storage for residential and commercial renewable energy systems.

 Storage principle

-UltraBattery is a hybrid device that combines ultracapacitor technology with lead-acid battery technology in a single cell with a common electrolyte.

-Physically, UltraBattery has a single positive electrode and a twin negative electrode – one part carbon, one part lead, in a common electrolyte.
-Together these make up the negative electrode of the UltraBattery unit, but specifically the carbon is the electrode of the capacitor and lead is the electrode of the lead-acid cell.
-The single positive electrode (lead oxide) is typical of all lead acid batteries and is common to the lead acid cell and the ultracapacitor.

-This technology (specifically the addition of the carbon electrode) gives UltraBattery different performance characteristics to conventional VRLA batteries.
-In particular UltraBattery technology suffers significantly less from the development of permanent (or hard) sulfation on the negative battery electrode – a problem commonly exhibited in conventional lead acid batteries.